-- 79. The Establishment Fee payable to the Responsible Entity on application is \$6,250 for up to 11 Sandalwood Lots and \$6,000 for 12 Sandalwood Lots or more (item 9A of the Schedule to the Lease and Management Agreement). - 80.
+- 80. The Establishment Fee payable to the Responsible Entity on application is \$6,250 for up to 11 Sandalwood Lots or \$6,000 for 12 Sandalwood Lots or more (item 9A of the Schedule to the LMA). - 81.
 Fifty percent of the Establishment Fee will be deposited with an Independent Custodian.
-The deposited moneys will be released quarterly during the first year of the project to fund the Establishment Services.
+The deposited moneys will be released quarterly during the first year of the Project to fund the Establishment Services (clause 14.1 of the Constitution).